 Universities Similar To Bastiat Free University

 There could be lots of reasons for the search; they may hope for something better than BFU, or want to start their own university, or want information before they make a college donation, or many other possibilities.
-They may even have been thinking of
+They may even have been thinking of free lunch rather than free speech, while we are most attuned to the second meaning of free.

 The short answer to their query -- yes, there are universities similar to BFU.